LIANE HANSEN, Host:

 Mark Childress is an Alabama native, but has lived in Mississippi and Indiana.
 He currently resides in New York where he joins us from the New York bureau.
 Hi, Mark, welcome back to the program.

-Mr. MARK CHILDRESS (Author, One Mississippi): Hi.
+MARK CHILDRESS: Hi.
 It's great to be here.

 HANSEN: The two characters in this novel, Dan and Tim, what do they have in common?